jxnblk/blog/src/posts/mathematical-web-typography.md

 While these one-off cases may seem harmless in isolation, they often cause increasing complexity in a code base, and can lead to unintended side effects – increasing technical debt and slowing down development speed.
-I'm not entirely sure how to prevent this from happening, but I suspect that setting up a well-designed, flexible typographic system that works in many situations can help deter it.
+I’m not entirely sure how to prevent this from happening, but I suspect that setting up a well-designed, flexible typographic system that works in many situations can help deter it.

+Many sites attempt to document and control this with the aid of a style guide.

 ## Screen Media

-While many typographic conventions have been around for centuries, most of that knowledge was based on technology that involved physical pieces of metal and paper media.
+Many typographic conventions have been around for centuries, but most of that knowledge was based on technology that involved physical pieces of metal and paper media.
-I think that the large majority of that knowledge is still applicable on the Web, but I also think that the different constraints and capabilities of screens warrants some new approaches.
+I think that the majority of that knowledge is still applicable on the Web, but I also think that the different constraints and capabilities of screens warrants some new approaches.

 ## Start with the Defaults

-The default type scale most browsers implement provides a great starting point for developing a robust typographic system.
+The browser defaults for font sizes provide a great starting point for developing a robust typographic system.
-Since some of the values result in non-integers,
-I tend to normalize and round the numbers to make them more scalable and easier to work with.
+Since some of the values result in non-integer pixel values, I tend to normalize and round the numbers to make them more scalable and easier to work with.

 Default | Pixels   | Normalized | Rem